-Unlike chainer.functions.n\step\lstm(), this function automatically sort inputs in descending order by length, and transpose the sequence.
+Unlike chainer.functions.n_step_lstm(), this function automatically sort inputs in descending order by length, and transpose the sequence.
 Users just need to call the link with a list of chainer.Variable holding sequences.

+'''

-Warning: use\cudnn argument is not supported anymore since v2.
-Instead, use chainer. using\config('use\cudnn', use\cudnn).
+Warning: use_cudnn argument is not supported anymore since v2.
+Instead, use chainer. using_config('use_cudnn', use_cudnn).
 See chainer.using\config().

+'''

-- n\layers (int) Number of layers. - in\size (int) Dimensionality of input vectors. - out\size (int) Dimensionality of hidden states and output vectors. - dropout (float) Dropout ratio. - initialW (2-D array) Initial weight value.
-If None, then the default initializer is used.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - initial\bias (1-D array) Initial bias value.
-If None, the bias vector is initialized to zero.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value.
+- n layers (int) Number of layers. - in_size (int) Dimensionality of input vectors. - out_size (int) Dimensionality of hidden states and output vectors. - dropout (float) Dropout ratio.

+- initialW (initializer) Initializer to initialize the weight.
+When it is numpy.ndarray, its ndim should be 2. - initial_bias (initializer) Initializer to initialize the bias.
+If None, the bias will be initialized to zero.
+When it is numpy.ndarray, its ndim should be 1.